reillytilbury/coppafish/docs/glossary.md

 * Point cloud - A series of spatial pixel positions.
 Typically used to represent detected spot positions during find spots.

 * PSF - Stands for Point Spread Function and is used during image filtering.
-It is used in the Wiener deconvolution which is applied to try and deblur images from noise which is caused by frequencies with a low signal-to-noise ratio.
+The Wiener deconvolution requires a PSF to remove blurring caused by frequencies with a low signal-to-noise ratio.
+See
-See <a href="https://en.wikipedia.org/wiki/Wiener_deconvolution" target="_blank">here</a> for more details.
+<a href="https://en.wikipedia.org/wiki/Wiener_deconvolution" target="_blank">here</a> for more details.

 * Sequencing round - An image of the tissue, made up of multiple tiles and sequencing channels.
 Before each imaging round the tissue is treated with various solutions to remove the previous DNA probes and then hybridise new ones.
 Each